Baranagore Ramakrishna Mission Ashrama High School: 2018–Present

 After a prolonged yet rigorous effort of 42 years, this institution has been elevated to the Higher Secondary level in 2018 and education is being imparted through Bengali and English medium in this section.
 The first batch of Higher Secondary has come out of the school with flying colours in the pandemic-hit year of 2020.

 Campus

 Ashrama has a large and green campus.
 It contains a primary school section, secondary and higher secondary school section, libraries, three free coaching centres, a charitable homeopathic dispensary, a mobile medical unit, prayer hall, a temple, monk's quarters and playgrounds.
 A fibreglass relievo (17 ft x 22 ft) of Sri Ramakrishna's Monastic Disciples was inaugurated in Ramakrishna Mission Baranagar by Revered Swami Shivamayananda ji Maharaj on 15 March 2021.
+On 6 October 2023, the showroom-cum-sales Counter at Ramakrishna Mission Ashrama, Baranagar was inaugurated by Swami Suvirananda ji, General Secretary, Ramakrishna Math and Ramakrishna Mission.

 Infrastructure

 Secondary section

-There are two secondary section buildings in the school campus, one for classes (V – VI) and the other for classes (VII – X).
+There are two secondary section buildings in the school campus, one for classes (V – VIII) and the other for classes (IX – X).
 There are five sections in each of the classes from V – VIII and in IX and X there are four sections each.